IBM/spring-boot-microservices-on-kubernetes/README.md

 }
 ```

 The send-notification's controller uses the annotation `@RestController`.
 This annotation is the same as `@Controller` except we would no longer need to add the annotation `@ResponseBody` to our request mapping methods.
-The method's returned value is implied to be the response body of the HTTP response. `@Value` is annotated to some of our fields and they are injected with the values from `application.properties` located in the resources folder.
+The methods' returned value in the controller is implied to be the response body of the HTTP response. `@Value` is annotated to some of our fields and they are injected with the values from `application.properties` located in the resources folder.
 The `send()` method contains the logic for sending an email and/or slack notification.
 It is mapped at the path `/email`.
 This API is called on the `/computeinterest` API from the compute-interest-api application.

 ## 2.1.
 Build your projects using Maven